 For years, members at this private club just south of Fargo bragged on those sights, as the Red River did in fact squiggle past their Robert Trent Jones II-designed course.
 But Wood never shared their enthusiasm.
-Spring flooding that routinely submerged the pump house under 10 feet of river water will do that to a guy — to say nothing of the havoc it would wreak on turf health or the layer of river silt that would blanket the entire routing after the waters would finally subside.
+Spring flooding that would routinely submerge the pump house under 10 feet of river water will do that to a guy — to say nothing of the havoc such flooding would wreak on turf health or the layer of river silt that would blanket the entire routing after the waters finally subsided.

 Now, a massive, just-completed renovation at the club, occasioned by the construction of a higher levee, would appear to have mooted all of those problems.
 Wood is not mourning the lost aesthetics.

 “No one will ever play Oxbow and say there are beautiful river views out there,” the 29-year GCSAA member says.
 Again, if you’re fan of riverside golf, you’ll have to excuse Wood.
 “Unless you’ve had a golf course on a river that floods, I don’t know how else to explain it.”

 Wood was raised across that river from the golf course, in southern Minnesota.
 He arrived in Oxbow from St. Cloud (Minn.)
 Country Club in 1995, and he remembers quickly falling in love with the course, the property, the modest levee (which allowed those views of the Red River) and the hundreds of ash trees that gave the 1975 Jones II design its distinctive parkland feel.

 Within just a few years, however, things started to change.